neo4j-drivers/testkit/README.md

 The `--tests` parameter refers to a prefined set subset of all available tests.

+## Local development

+For how to contribute to TestKit, see [CONTRIBUTING.md](CONTRIBUTING.md).

+For info on how to run selected tests locally (developing your driver), read below.

+There are additional environment variables that are useful for locally developing TestKit or for debugging local backends:
+  * `TEST_DEBUG_REQRES`
+    Print all messages sent between TestKit and the backend.
+  * `TEST_DEBUG_NO_BACKEND_TIMEOUT`
+    Set to `1` to disable TestKit timing out if the backend takes longer than the usually enforced timeout.
+This is very handy if you want to step through the backend or driver with a debugger without TestKit canceling the tests due to a timed out connection.

 ### Running tests against a specific backend

 When developing a driver or providing a testkit backend for that specific driver it is useful to be able to run testkit against a locally running backend.
 That backend will be most likely started from your IDE and making use of a non-packaged version of your driver, thus avoiding the step of fully building both the specific driver and its backend.
-Therefore such a setup does not require Docker containers.
+Therefore, such a setup does not require Docker containers.

 Testkit requires some packages to do this, which can be installed via pip: